TableFlipStudio/Dont-Get-Expelled/README.md

 ## Install the game

-When downloading materials to your laptop, it is easiest to download the entire repository.
+When downloading materials to your laptop, it is easiest to download the entire repository (the folder containing the game file and all auxiliary files).
 To do this, go to the GitHub page for the game, click on the green Code button, then download the repository as a ZIP file.

 ![github installation](https://raw.githubusercontent.com/TableFlipStudio/Dont-Get-Expelled/main/gamefiles/images/manual_images/install_repo.png)

 ### Unzip the game

-Use your favorite unzip tool to unzip the game files onto your computer.
+Use your favorite unzip tool (7-zip, WinRAR, etc.) to unzip the game files onto your computer.

 ### Install Python (if not already installed)